 \section{Abstract}

-We investigate self–bound quark stars in a flavor–dependent quark–mass density–dependent (QMDD) model with an excluded–volume correction.
-We chart the parameter space at zero pressure to identify self–bound regimes, including cases with a first–order $ud\!\to\!uds$ transition, and construct cold, $\beta$–equilibrated stellar sequences via the Tolman–Oppenheimer–Volkoff equations.
-The excluded–volume parameter $\kappa$ controls the stiffness of the equation of state and thus masses, radii, tidal deformabilities, and moments of inertia.
-Intermediate repulsion typically reconciles $M_{\max}\!\gtrsim\!2\,M_\odot$ with current radius/tidal constraints, with hybrid self-bound objects more compatible than pure strange–quark stars.
-We identify three EOS–insensitive trends— dimensionless moment of inertia vs.\ compactness, tidal deformability vs.\ compactness, and gravitational vs.\ baryonic compactness—whose explicit $\kappa$–dependence largely disappears in dimensionless form (the first two being notably tighter than the third).
-These results provide model-guided priors and tools for discriminating between hadronic and self-bound EOS families with multimessenger data.
+We investigate self--bound quark stars in a flavor--dependent quark--mass density--dependent model with an excluded--volume correction.
+We chart the parameter space at zero pressure to identify self--bound regimes, including parametrizations in which self--bound two--flavor matter undergoes a \emph{genuine first--order} $ud \to uds$ transition at finite pressure.
+We construct cold, $\beta$--equilibrated stellar sequences and compute the corresponding global properties (mass--radius relation, tidal deformability, and moment of inertia).
+For a wide region of the model parameter space, we find that the onset of a $uds$ core occurs \emph{before} the maximum--mass configuration is reached, yielding self--bound hybrid stars that follow the typical strange--quark--star sequence morphology but develop a characteristic \emph{kink} at $p_c=p_{\rm tr}$ along the stellar curves.
+The excluded--volume parameter $\kappa$ controls the stiffness of the equation of state and thus masses, radii, tidal deformabilities, and moments of inertia; intermediate repulsion typically reconciles $M_{\max}\!\gtrsim\!2\,M_\odot$ with current astrophysical constraints.
+We further identify two equation--of--state--insensitive trends---dimensionless moment of inertia versus compactness and gravitational versus baryonic compactness.
+These results provide model--guided priors and tools for discriminating between hadronic and self--bound equations of state with multimessenger data.

 \keywords{Compact stars, Strange quark matter, Effective models for quark matter, Universal relations}